Green Tea: What Are Its Advantages And Disadvantages?

 FOR SKIN

 You can either use it externally or drink it.
-In every way it makes your skin wrinkle free and radiant.
-If you are heading towards the beach then pack a packet of green tea alongwith your sunglasses and sunscreen as catechins present in it can actually make the skin more resistant to the effects of UV rays and prevent sunburn.
-We can say, it’s one of the best anti-aging product.
+In every way, it makes your skin wrinkle-free and radiant.
+If you are heading towards the beach then pack a packet of green tea along with your sunglasses and sunscreen as catechins present in it can make the skin more resistant to the effects of UV rays and prevent sunburn.
+We can say, it’s one of the best anti-ageing products.

 ALSO READ: Top Causes Of Wrinkles And Sagging Facial Skin